Aabenraa: Today

 The town has a 7.5 m harbour, with a significant shipping trade.
 There is various industry in the city, including Marcussen's Organ Building (Marcussens Orgelbyggeri) and Callesens Machineworks (Callesens Maskinfabrik).
-The city is the administrative center for the county.
+The city is the administrative centre for the county.
 Danmarks Radio has an office in the city.
 A German minority live in Aabenraa and they publish Der Nordschleswiger newspaper in German.

 Some noteworthy buildings in the town are St. Nicholas Church (Sankt Nicolai Kirke) from the time of King Valdemar with construction beginning ca. 1250, and restored from 1949 to 1956.
-Brundlund Castle (Brundlund Slot), erected by Queen Margaret I 1411, and rebuilt in 1807, today is home to the Brundlund Slot Art Museum (Kunstmuseet Brundlund Slot).
+Brundlund Castle (Brundlund Slot), erected by Queen Margaret I in 1411, and rebuilt in 1807, today is home to the Brundlund Slot Art Museum (Kunstmuseet Brundlund Slot).
 The town is a bathing resort, as is Elisenlund close by.

 The city has several preserved neighborhoods from the 1800s including Slotsgade, Store Pottergade, Lille Pottergade, Nygade, Nybro, Skibbrogade and Gildegade.